There is a distinct difference between folic acid and folate, even though we often hear them used interchangeably.

-Here are a few of our favorite prenatal vitamins that include active folate:
+Here is our favorite prenatal vitamin that includes active folate:

 Interested in learning more?
 Contact us today to learn about our personalized functional medicine programs and testing.
 Yes, we test for MTHFR and associated mutations, and methylation panels to see how your body is functioning.